Torkiliuz/dc_uploader/README.md

 ### Q: Can I use this tool on windows?

 A: Maybe, but most likely not.
 While built on python, it does rely quite a bit on assumptions specific to Linux.
 The bash scripts certainly will not work.
 Instead, look into [WSL](https://learn.microsoft.com/en-us/windows/wsl/install).
 Once WSL is running, just mount your torrent parent folder to the WSL environment through /etc/fstab and you should be fine.
 Treat it like a second computer.

-### Q: I used certbot to get certificates, does it renew for me?

-A: No, unless you've previously set up renewal yourself.
-The install script does not set up renewal for you.
-If you want to set up automatic renewal, run